How to claim tax relief on money you've spent on things like a work uniform and clothing, tools, business travel, professional fees and subscriptions.

 Claim by phone

-You can claim tax relief by phone if you’ve already claimed the same expense type in a previous year and your total expenses are less than either:
+You can claim tax relief by phoning us if you’ve already claimed the same expense type in a previous year and your total expenses are less than either:

 - £2,500 for professional fees and subscriptions